 Driving Safety classes may be taken in person or online.
 Please review court or MVD requirements prior to registering for any course.

-A full list of classroom-based courses can be found HERE.
+A full list of classroom-based and online courses can be found HERE.

 Upon registration, students should receive written information stating all fees, including incidental costs, charges for the course, school policies for passing and failing, refund and reschedule policies, and attendance requirements.